 With the large number of dogs that now live in urban settings where they come in daily contact with dozens of people, it’s not really surprising (though it is sad) that dog bites are on the rise.
 Approximately 4.7 million dog bites happen in the U.S. each year.
 50% of those were children under the age of 12 years (www.Americanhumane.org).
 Just because a dog lives in the city, does not mean it is comfortable with strangers, children in particular.
 A lot of dogs just can’t stand kids.
 They are small, move erratically, stare, and often grab and push.
 Unfortunately, when an incident does happen, the dog is automatically to blame and they pay the price.
 Sometimes, with their life.

 Often the situation could have been different, and disaster avoided, if both dog owner and child followed general protocol and guidelines when out in public.

 What Your Child Needs to Know About Approaching a Dog

 1. Don’t run up to a dog.
 Whether from the front of behind.
-This can startle even a friendly dog to bite.
+This can startle and cause even a friendly dog to bite.

 2. Do approach from the front, calmly and quietly, stopping out of the dog’s reach.